CandiceRogers/CandiceRogers.github.io/README.md

 ## Comprehensive Achievement

 Together, these implementations demonstrate comprehensive achievement of all course outcomes through a single, integrated project.
-The Treasure Hunt Game represents not just individual technical skills, but the ability to combine diverse computer science disciplines—software engineering, algorithm design, database management, and user experience design—into a cohesive application that delivers genuine value.
+The Treasure Hunt Game represents not just individual technical skills, but the ability to combine diverse computer science disciplines: software engineering, algorithm design, database management, and user experience design into a cohesive application that delivers genuine value.

 The progression from a simple Q-learning demonstration to a fully featured game with sophisticated AI, persistent data storage, and an engaging user interface demonstrates the breadth and depth of computer science knowledge and skills developed throughout the course program.
 Each enhancement builds upon the others, creating a project that showcases the full spectrum of computer science competencies outlined in the course outcomes.